Summary

 - Encourage them to drink fluids as they may get thirsty, especially if they are restless.

-Advise the GP or palliative care team if you think there are changes in your relative that might mean they are developing delirium.
-Provide as much information as you can about your relative’s recent health history.
-The GP or palliative care team may also ask you about any previous memory problems the person may have experienced.
+Advise the GP or palliative care team if you think there are changes that might be due to delirium.
+Provide as much information as you can about recent health history.
+The GP or palliative care team may also ask you about any previous memory problems experienced.
 This information can be helpful in diagnosing the cause of the delirium, and preventing its recurrence.

 Acknowledgment: Adapted from Hudson P and Hudson R 2012, Supporting a person who needs palliative care – a guide for family and friends, Palliative Care Victoria, and Palliative Care Expert Group 2016, Therapeutic Guidelines: Palliative Care Versions 3 and 4, Therapeutic Guidelines Limited, Melbourne.